HaninSallam2/acetylcholinesterase-inhibitors-ML-in-drug-discovery-/README.md

     - `inactive` for values >= 300
     - `active` for values <= 100
     - `intermediate` for values between 100 and 300.
--   Removes values outside of range for the data
+-   Removes values outside of the range for the data
  -   Calculates pIC50 values from IC50 values.
 -   Averages pIC50 values for molecules with duplicate `canonical_smiles` and selects the most common class.

-### Molecular Descriptor Generation

--   The `padel.sh` script utilizes PaDEL-Descriptor to generate PubChem fingerprints for the molecules from the `molecule.smi` file.

-### Data Merging

--   The generated descriptor file from PaDEL, named `descriptors_output.csv` is merged with the preprocessed bioactivity data based on matching molecule IDs to produce final datasets.
--   Two final datasets are created: one with the class labels (`bioactivity_discriptors_3class_pubchem_fp_final.csv`) and the other with the pIC50 values (`bioactivity_discriptors_pic50_pubchem_fp_final.csv`)

 ## Results and Evaluation